joshuanallen/PyBer_Analysis/README.md

 3. Augment fare pricing for each demo to align pricing across the three market types to ensure drivers in all are receiving equitable pay for the same work, which encourages drivers to stay in their own market and locality decreasing urban congestion, which could potentially help with public perception of ride-sharing adoption.

-### Limitations of data and script
+### Limitations of data
+1. No clear definition of urban, suburban, and rural data to audit qualifications for each category
-Need larger timeframe for dataset to evaulate seasonality for demand across wider timeframe.
+2. Larger timeframe for dataset can help to evaulate seasonality for demand across wider timeframe.

-need wait time and demand level data for each ride to determine if driver needs are met for each city demographic.
+3. Wait time and demand level data for each ride can help determine if driver needs are met for each city demographic.

-Need ride distance data to adjust for per distance cost analysis, which can make comparison more accurate eliminating geographic differences between city types.
+4. Need ride distance data to adjust for per distance cost analysis, which can make comparison more accurate eliminating geographic differences between city types.

-No data around fare rates differences within each city demo (i.e. surge pricing, discounted rates) that could affect rate data balance.
+5. No data around fare rates differences within each city demo (i.e. surge pricing, discounted rates) that could affect rate data balance.

+### Future iterations of script
+1. Current script is limited to time series analysis.
+May want to augment to geographical plotting to find under or overserved geographic areas based on data.
-Consider using AI modeling to optimize ride availability and fulfillment and driver earnings based on demand to further this analysis.
+2. Consider using AI modeling to optimize ride availability and fulfillment and driver earnings based on demand to further this analysis.
 The following article outlines a process to consider: https://venturebeat.com/2020/06/24/researchers-use-ai-and-simulation-to-optimize-ride-sharing-earnings/